 Picton Mahoney Asset Management Announces Monthly Distribution for Picton Mahoney Fortified Income Alternative Fund Exchange Traded Fund Units, Picton Mahoney Fortified Special Situations Alternative Fund Exchange Traded Fund Units and Picton Mahoney…

-/EIN News/ -- TORONTO, Jan.
-17, 2023 (GLOBE NEWSWIRE) -- (TSX: PFIA, PFSS, PFCB) Picton Mahoney Asset Management announced today that it has declared the January 2023 monthly cash distribution of $0.0406 per unit for the ETF units (“ETF Units”) of the Picton Mahoney Fortified Income Alternative Fund.
+TORONTO, Jan.
+17, 2023 /CNW/ - PFIA PFSS PFCB Picton Mahoney Asset Management announced today that it has declared the January 2023 monthly cash distribution of $0.0406 per unit for the ETF units ("ETF Units") of the Picton Mahoney Fortified Income Alternative Fund.

 Picton Mahoney Asset Management announced today that it has declared the January 2023 monthly cash distribution of $0.0330 per unit for the ETF Units of the Picton Mahoney Fortified Special Situations Alternative Fund.